creeperbbs/scMCP/README.md

 :satisfied:Please use the molecule fingerprint generated procession to pregenerate the embedding before inference using scMCP which will help to load faster.

-:satisfied:Please use the gene_list to filter out the genes that can not be identified by scMCP.
 The scMCP must conduct the following process before prediction:
-"**Gene set preprocessing**", relevant files can be found in preprocess/gene_list to reserve the co genes of 17911 in unseen datasets.
+"**Gene set preprocessing**", relevant files can be found in data/gene_list to reserve the co genes of 17911 in unseen datasets.

 "**Knowledge emmbedding**", relevant files can be found in embeddings.
 PPI and GRN embedding are save in embeddings/grn and embedding/ppi Gene graph networks for GO pathway embedding can be found in models/graph_networks.py

 "**Molecule emmbedding**", relevant files can be found in drugs.

+### Pretraining scMCP
+Before pretraining, preprocess adata to shard is needed which can be found in preprocess_data_npy.ipynb.
+Run trainer/run_scMCP_pretraining.py to begin the pretraining process.

 ### Perturbation prediction based on scMCP